How to Save and Make Money OnLine

 The Living Room

 It is true what they say, take your home entertainment appliances off stand-by and you will save money.
-I think that I saved about $15 in the first month.
+I noticed the difference right away.
 Not only did I switch off the stand-by function on all of my appliances, but I also changed all of the light bulbs to energy-efficient light bulbs.
 Doing so allover your home can save you a lot of money.

 Of course, there are other ways you can save money as a homeowner.
-Investing in a larger washing machine may seem futile, but it does save money off your electricity bill and water bill.
+Investing in a larger washing machine seems weird.
+But, in the long run, a larger capacity washing machine saves money.

 When you invest in new home appliances make sure they are energy efficient.
 Understanding how energy ratings work is essential when you buy new appliances.
-And yes, it is worth your while paying a little bit extra for energy-efficient home appliances.
+And yes, it is worth paying extra for energy-efficient home appliances.

 Setting Up Your Own Homeowner Savings Plan

-Instead of putting my money in the bank, I decided I would set up my own homeowner savings plan.
-I put all of the money away in my home safe, and at the end of the year, I had rather a tidy sum to spend.
-I had saved a third of my electricity bill thanks to investing in cheap to run kitchen appliances during the first two months.
+Instead of putting my money Lloyds bank account, I decided I would set up my own homeowner savings plan.
+I put all of the money away in envelops.
+At the end of the year, I had a tidy sum to spend.
+I had saved a third of my electricity bill thanks to investing in cheap to run kitchen appliances.
 After I changed the light bulbs and took my home entertainment appliances off standby, I saved even more.

-However, instead of taking a vacation, I invested in an energy-saving fridge and freezer.
+However, instead of taking a holiday, I invested in an energy-saving fridge and freezer.
 It is the one kitchen appliance that works hard.
-We live in Spain were temperatures can get really high during the summer months, and I know our fridge freezer does cost a lot of money to run.